 Used by veterinarians and groomers, this tool pulls overgrowth of hair in a dog’s ears.
 The Hairmostat is used to gently pull hair from your dog’s ears.

 My dog Skipper is very sensitive to having her ears handled.
 She really does not like to have her hair pulled.
 This is one tool that we do not use with Skipper.
 However, many dogs do seem to tolerate this well when they go to the vet or groomer.

 Use this kind of scissors when cleaning dog ears and trimming delicate areas–especially if your dog is prone to move quickly or become startled or afraid when being groomed.
 I prefer to use blunt ended scissors for any trimming that I do.
 I just am more comfortable using blunt tipped scissors, knowing that I won’t poke Skipper by accident.

 Cotton pads (not cotton balls) or Dog Ear Wipes

 Ear wipes are convenient for cleaning dog ears and they do remove wax from outer ear areas.
 Keep a container of these in your truck for quick ear cleaning after playing at the dog park or a romp in the woods.

 This particular ear wash has tea tree oil.
 It helps to remove ear wax and dirt, and it’s a great dog ear care product to use after your Bichon Frise has been swimming.

-Since Bichons do tend to have ear mites, infections, etc., you would be wise to have this kind of product on hand.
+Since Bichons do tend to have ear mites, infections, etc., you would be wise to have an ear mite relief product on hand.
 Using it will save you a trip (and the expense) of going to the vet.

 Make sure you have a towel handy, so you can catch any spills or messes.